-Virginia Ewing: I don't know how many, I know there were some because I remember so much about José Rey Toledo and Vernon talked about him so much he was so interested in him and there were uh there were many Indians.
+Virginia Ewing: I don't know how many.
+I know there were some because I remember so much about José Rey Toledo, and Vernon talked about him so much.
+He was so interested in him.
+And there were many Indians.

-Virginia Ewing: oh no they did creative work whenever they were able to and he was very anxious to keep them doing their own creative work and not make them do things that were uh not creative.
-However, it is very difficult because at that time—well for instance José Rey Toledo was a Jemez Indian uh had great difficulty with the pueblo because they—because the Indians do not approve of the individual artist–doing work under his own name and at one time he told Vernon about the old ladies having put cornmeal all around his house—it was a very bad thing they were keeping his evil spirits within his own little sphere they didn’t want to get out to the rest of the pueblo.
+Virginia Ewing: Oh, no. They did creative work whenever they were able to.
+And he was very anxious to keep them doing their own creative work, and not make them do things that were not creative.
+However, it was very difficult because at that time—well, for instance José Rey Toledo was a Jemez Indian.
+Had great difficulty with the pueblo because they—the Indians—do not approve of the individual artist doing work under his own name.
+And at one time, he told Vernon about the old ladies having put cornmeal all around his house, which was a very bad thing.
+They were keeping his evil spirits within his own little sphere.
+They didn’t want them to get out to the rest of the pueblo.

-Sylvia Loomis: I didn't realize this was as recent as this
+Sylvia Loomis: I didn't realize that that was as recent as this.